 - Open a New Tab

-- Type “about:config” in the URL bar, without quotes, and press Enter
+- Type about:config in the URL bar

-- Click “I’ll be careful, I promise” button
+- Click I’ll be careful, I promise

 - Search for any string mentioned below

-- Double-click “status” to change the status
+- Double-click value to change the value of any field

-Once you’re in About:Config, change the following preferences to the denoted value so that your Firefox runs faster.
+Once you’re in about:config, change the following preferences to the denoted value so that your Firefox runs faster.

 - Set browser.download.animateNotifications to False